 Croatia Trip Cost Guide

-However, if you are smart about where and how you spend your money, travel outside of the peak months of July and August, and try to head to smaller cities and towns rather than the big-name destinations such as Dubrovnik and Split, then you don’t have to spend a lot to greatly enjoy your time in this beautiful country.
+However, if you are smart about where and how you spend your money, travel outside of the peak months of July and August, and try to head to smaller cities and towns rather than the popular tourist destinations in Croatia such as Dubrovnik and Split, then you don’t have to spend a lot to greatly enjoy your time in this beautiful country.

 Because the country is so popular among tourists, there are numerous accommodation options in virtually every Croatian town and city.
-These range from high-end resorts to quaint country B&B’s to a dorm bed in a backpacker hostel and all come with a different price tag.
+These range from high-end resorts to quaint country B&Bs to a dorm bed in a backpacker hostel and all come with a different price tag.

 Another fantastic option if you want to save money while travelling in Croatia without forgoing privacy is to get a private room through Airbnb.
-Again, prices vary depending on which city you are visiting, however, you can expect to pay roughly €30 – 40 per night, which can save you a lot of money, particularly if you’re splitting the costs between two people.
+Again, Croatia prices vary depending on which city you are visiting, however, you can expect to pay roughly €40-50 per night, which can save you a lot of money, particularly if you’re splitting the costs between two people.

-If you’re on a tight budget and want to pinch pennies wherever you can, then you will be happy to know that there is a thriving hostel scene in Croatia.
-There is usually with at least one hostel in every major city with numerous options in tourist hotspots like Dubrovnik and Split and the bustling and edgy capital of Zagreb.
+If you’re on a tight budget and want to pinch pennies wherever you can, then you will be happy to know that there is a large array of hostels to choose from.
+There is usually at least one hostel in every major city with numerous options in tourist hotspots like Dubrovnik or Split and the bustling and edgy capital of Zagreb.

 The second biggest aspect of your total Croatia travel budget you need to consider is the cost of transportation.
 It is unlikely that you will only visit one destination while in Croatia (though Zagreb makes a fantastic city break destination!) and, unless you plan on hitchhiking everywhere, you’re going to have to pay to get there.

-Luckily, public transport in Croatia still remains relatively affordable.
+Luckily, public transport prices in Croatia still remain relatively affordable.
 It is worth knowing that there isn’t a large train network in Croatia and therefore the most efficient inter-city transport (and often the only) that exists is the bus.
 Buses in Croatia are generally nice and comfortable and if they do not have toilets in them, they do make stops on longer journeys.

-The cost of travelling between cities can vary depending upon the length of the journey, but it is safe to assume to spend about €10 – 15 per journey.
+The cost of travelling between cities can vary depending upon the length of the journey, but it is safe to assume to spend about €15 – 20 per journey.
 If you have luggage that needs to go in the hold, be aware that there is usually a charge to do this — normally €1 – 2 paid directly to the driver.

 Another popular option for getting around Croatia is to rent a car.
-While this isn’t entirely necessary, having your own vehicle can give you the flexibility to visit more off the beaten path areas of the country that might have fewer bus connections.
+While this isn’t entirely necessary, having your own vehicle can give you the flexibility to visit more off-the-beaten-path areas of the country that might have fewer bus connections.

 As with virtually everywhere in Europe, it is significantly cheaper to hire a manual transmission rather than an automatic.
-Car hire prices can differ depending on the company you’re renting from (we recommend checking out Rentalcars.com for the best deals!), but you can expect them to start at about €25 – 30 per day and increase from there.
+Car hire prices can differ depending on the company you’re renting from (we recommend checking out Rentalcars.com to compare prices!), but you can expect them to start at about €25 – 30 per day and increase from there.

 Croatian food doesn’t get the international recognition it so badly deserves but you’re definitely going to want to sample some of it while visiting this beautiful country.
 But what is the cost of eating out in Croatia?

-Well, it is totally possible to eat on the cheap in Croatia, it is also equally possible to splash out the cash on a high-end dining experience.
+While it is totally possible to eat on the cheap in Croatia, it is also equally possible to splash out the cash on a high-end dining experience.
 With both ends of the dining spectrum available for tourists in Croatia, it can be difficult to figure out how much to budget for food while visiting.

 If you want to save money but still want a good, authentic restaurant meal from time to time, eating out can be affordable in Croatia.
-The biggest thing you can do for your budget (and your taste buds, honestly) when dining out in Croatia is to avoid tourist restaurants like the plague.
+The biggest thing you can do for your budget (and your taste buds, honestly) when dining out in Croatia is to avoid tourist-centric restaurants like the plague.

-If you follow this advice, it is likely that the cost of a meal in Croatia won’t be more than €10 – 15 per person.
+If you follow this advice, it is likely that the cost of a main meal in Croatia won’t be more than €15-20 per person.
 If you want to cut costs even more, try to stay at a place that has access to a kitchen and cook yourself your own meals and only occasionally go out to eat.